OpenStackweb/osf-website/src/pages/legal/privacy-policy/index.md

 We will use your personal data to provide information and services to you as a participant in the OpenInfra community and to manage the community consistent with the Foundation’s goals, at all times balancing the Foundation’s goal against your interest in protecting your personal data.
 We will strive to use your personal data only to the limited extent necessary to meet our legitimate interest as the manager of the OpenStack Project and community.
 Specific ways that we use your personal data in this way are as follows:

-- to provide you with information that you have requested or that is relevant to the OpenStack community:
+- to provide you with information that you have requested or that is relevant to the OpenInfra community:

   - if you elect to be included in our Individual Member Directory, we will publish your member profile on our site;